Dan Costa (musician): Musical career

-Costa's career took off when he recorded his successful debut album Suite Três Rios in Rio de Janeiro, Brazil, whose name and concept were inspired by the confluence of rivers in the Amazon as well as the country's rhythmic diversity.
+Costa's career took off when he recorded his debut album Suite Três Rios in Rio de Janeiro, Brazil, whose name and concept were inspired by the confluence of rivers in the Amazon as well as the country's rhythmic diversity.
 It won a silver medal at the Global Music Awards and was considered one of the best albums of 2016 by DownBeat.
-Critic Carlo Wolff praised the artist for melodic sensibility, concluding that "the thoroughly cosmopolitan, classically trained Costa has delivered a finely crafted album".
+Critic Carlo Wolff praised Costa's melodic sensibility, concluding that "the thoroughly cosmopolitan, classically trained Costa has delivered a finely crafted album".
 All About Jazz underlined the historical dimension of the album, stating that "Brazilian jazz, like its American counterpart, has fondly remembered its roots as it unabashedly moves forward."
-The release was also among the best-selling albums on the iTunes Portugal Chart and peaked at number 5 on the Roots Music Report Jazz Chart in the United States while the track Bossa Nova (feat.
-Leila Pinheiro) was Top 10 on the Jazz Song Chart.
-He collaborated with Jaques Morelenbaum, Leila Pinheiro, Marcos Suzano, Ricardo Silveira, Rafael Barata and Jan Erik Kongshaug, amongst others.
+The release was among the best-selling albums on the iTunes Portugal Chart, and peaked at number 5 on the Roots Music Report Jazz Chart in the United States, while the track "Bossa Nova" (feat.
+Leila Pinheiro) was in the Top 10 on the Jazz Song Chart.
+Costa collaborated with Jaques Morelenbaum, Leila Pinheiro, Marcos Suzano, Ricardo Silveira, Rafael Barata and Jan Erik Kongshaug, amongst others.

-He recorded his second album Skyness at Arte Suono, Italy, in 2018 featuring Nelson Faria, Roberto Menescal, Romero Lubambo, Seamus Blake, Custodio Castelo, Jorge Helder and Teco Cardoso.
+He recorded his second album, Skyness, at Arte Suono, Italy, in 2018, featuring Nelson Faria, Roberto Menescal, Romero Lubambo, Seamus Blake, Custodio Castelo, Jorge Helder and Teco Cardoso.
 Former editor of the journal of the British Music Society Jonathan Woolf wrote that the album offered further evidence of Costa's "highly accomplished pianism and of the fruitful musical associations he has made", adding that it was "an enjoyable, life-affirming and finely recorded album."
-Deemed "rare and luxurious" by All About Jazz, it was released at the Blue Note in Rio de Janeiro and featured in a documentary by Radio Monte-Carlo in Milan, Italy.
-World Music Reports Raul da Gama considered him "deeply gifted" as the album displayed "some of the finest piano music you might ever hear."
+Deemed "rare and luxurious" by All About Jazz, it was released at the Blue Note in Rio de Janeiro and was featured in a documentary by Radio Monte-Carlo in Milan, Italy.
+World Music Reports Raul da Gama called Costa "deeply gifted", as the album displayed "some of the finest piano music you might ever hear."

 Costa took the album on a tour which included Italy, Portugal, Cyprus, Brazil, Malta, Spain, Turkey, Greece, Armenia, Lebanon and Egypt, where he was featured by Al-Arab, which considered his music a message of love and intercultural communication.
 He also toured Northern India, where he was featured and interviewed by Rolling Stone, while India Today in Delhi wrote that he "took the packed venue by storm."
 During the tour, he did masterclasses at schools such as Berklee partner Global Music Institute.